magefree/mage/readme.md

-# MAGE - Magic, Another Game Engine
+# XMage - Magic, Another Game Engine

-MAGE allows you to play magic against one or more online players or computer opponents.
+XMage allows you to play magic against one or more online players or computer opponents.
 It includes full rules enforcement for about **8,000** unique cards (13,715 in all).
 Starting with Eventide, all regular sets have nearly all the cards implemented ([see here in detail which cards are implemented](http://ct-magefree.rhcloud.com/stats)).

-There are public servers where you can play MAGE against other players.
+There are public servers where you can play XMage against other players.
 Apart from this, you can also host your own server to play against the AI and/or your friends.

-You can visit the MAGE forum [here](http://www.slightlymagic.net/forum/viewforum.php?f=70).
+You can visit the XMage forum [here](http://www.slightlymagic.net/forum/viewforum.php?f=70).

 ## Features
 * There is a basic computer AI opponent available.